KenMackMe/Xploratica/README.md

 ```

 2. Install Required Libraries
-Use the following command to install the dependencies:
+<br> Use the following command to install the dependencies:

-`pip install -r requirements.txt`
+`pip install -r requirements.txt`rb

-3. Run the App: Start the Streamlit app using:
+3. Run the App: Start the Streamlit app using

-`streamlit run Xploratica.py`
+`streamlit run Xploratica.py`rb